-Resource teachers, Speech and Language Pathologists, Physical and Occupational Therapists, Counselors, Media Specialists and all other Unit I employees will structure their schedules to allow for flexibility while still providing the same time as described above for Unit I employees within the student day for planning and preparation.
+Resource teachers, Speech and Language Pathologists, Physical and Occupational Therapists, Social Workers, Counselors, Media Specialists and all other Unit I employees will structure their schedules to allow for flexibility while still providing the same time as described above for Unit I employees within the student day for planning and preparation.
 All Unit I employees without a defined/scheduled planning period should establish one through consultation with their administrator.
 A coverage system should be developed in collaboration between administration and positions that may be asked to provide emergency support to students, such that planning times can be honored.
+In order to meet the needs of specialized program educators for planning and lunch coverage plans shall be developed in collaboration between administrators and specialized program educators and implemented to ensure daily planning and lunch for all employees who support the program.

 - a) Special Education Special education teachers who do not have a recurring daily planning period designed for IEP case work, over and above normal planning as described above, will be provided with one full day each quarter during the normal student day for IEP case work at the teacher's own direction.
-The scheduling of these days of IEP planning will be developed in collaboration between the principal and the teacher so as to address the workload most efficiently. - b) In addition to the days described in paragraph a) above, special education teachers who serve as case managers for five (5) or more students with IEPs may request up to one additional day per quarter for IEP case work.
+The scheduling of these days of IEP planning will be developed in collaboration between the principal and the teacher so as to address the workload most efficiently.
+Special educators who take on additional caseloads for the purposes of complying with IEP paperwork requirements only will be compensated at the rate of \$35.00 per day which may be paid to one special educator, or split between educators, on a day by day basis. - b) In addition to the days described in paragraph a) above, special education teachers who serve as case managers for five (5) or more students with IEPs may request up to one additional day per quarter for IEP case work.
 The principal will approve these additional days, as long as they are not scheduled so as to conflict with the school's educational program.
 The scheduling of these days of IEP planning will be developed in collaboration between the principal and the teacher so as to address the workload most efficiently.